-Perhaps because they're so painful to get, foot tattoos are increasingly popular.
+In spite of the fact that they're so painful, foot tattoos are increasingly popular.
 Pinterest is flooded with inspirational images of delicately inked, clean feet; their designs standing out more starkly than Madonna at the supermarket, looking dark and permanent and clear.
 I am here to tell you that this is a very nice lie.

 If you set off down the road of foot tattoos, you'll be introduced to the wonders of ice bundles, diaper rash ointment, ink spillage, and flip-flops in winter.
-That pretty floral design will cost you at least one panic in the tub as you realize you've accidentally submerged your foot in water oh god what if all the ink seeps out shit get the Saran Wrap.
+That pretty floral design will cost you at least one panic in the tub as you realize you've accidentally submerged your foot in water and Oh god what if all the ink seeps out sh*t get the Saran Wrap.

-No tattoo is for the light-hearted, but foot tats are especially worth knowing about in advance.
+No tattoo is for the faint of heart, but foot tats are especially worth knowing about in advance.
 So if you are thinking about taking the plunge, here's what to expect.

 Tattoos have two elements: line work and shading.
 The line work on a foot tattoo, where the artist is laying out the lines of the design, is actually more confusing than painful.
 Ever been scratched by a cat?
 That's what it feels like: the needle scratching your skin, putting in ink underneath, and repeating.
 (Side note: you may irrationally hate your cat afterwards.)

 But the bit that will make you bite back swearwords and grip the side of the chair is the shading, or more specifically the part where already-shaded skin is gone over again to darken the color.
 That feels like pure pain, because there is no flesh or muscle padding to dull it.
 (Although on several parts of the foot, you do get the cool sensation that the tattoo gun is actually vibrating the bones, which may take your mind off it slightly.)